 Share in a wide range of activities such as family walks, a train ride into the city, preparing a family meal together etc. These activities and experiences support your child's developing curiosity and language acquisition.
 If English is your child's second language, research shows that having a strong foundation in a first language makes acquiring a second easier.
 So speak in your first language!
-You are the best model for your child to develop strong vocabulary, proper grammar, and natural communication skills.
+You are the best model for your child to develop strong vocabulary, correct grammar, and natural communication skills.
 If one parent's first language is English, then speak English to your child whilst the other parent speaks his/her first language so that both languages are being developed equally.
 Sing songs, tell stories and share books in your first language.
 Watch TV or movies in your first language and talk about them.

-Nightly reading with your child may be different from what you have previously experienced.
-We encourage you to read to and with your child in a range of ways to help foster their love of reading.
+We encourage you to read to and with your child every day in a range of ways to help foster their love of reading.
 This may be school reading books, library books or books that you have at home.
 On Fridays, your child will bring home their poetry book.
 Please read the poems together and your child will improve their reading skills as they enjoy the rhyme and rhythm of words.
 When engaged in reading experiences, children can have fun and develop their reading skills.